- Intellectual Autonomy in the Age of Dogma: Lessons from Nietzsche

 Introduction

 However, despite Nietzsche’s rebuke of dogma and his celebration of fluidity and perspectivism, his ideas are sometimes paradoxically turned into a rigid system by his followers.
-The tension of this article lies in exploring how his anti-dogmatic philosophy can itself become inflexible, especially when used to pressure others into accepting his worldview as ultimate truth.
-This raises the question: is it possible to embrace his perspective without falling into the very rigid traps he warned against?
+The tension of this article lies in exploring how his anti-dogmatic philosophy can itself become inflexible, particularly through herd mentality—the very phenomenon he warned against.
+When Nietzsche’s critiques of religion, morality, and truth are adopted uncritically as absolute doctrines, they risk becoming yet another ideological framework that discourages independent thought.
+This raises the question: is it possible to embrace his perspective without falling into the same rigid traps he warned against?

 Nietzsche's Critique of Truth and Reality

 In response to Nietzsche’s view, one could argue that the world we access, mediated or not, is our reality.
 For humans, what we perceive, filter, and conceptualize is the only actuality we can meaningfully engage with.
-Rather than positing a mysterious, unknowable "thing-in-itself," we can assert that human experience and understanding constitute our reality as fully as possible.
+Rather than positing an unattainable entity outside of perception, we can assert that human experience and understanding constitute our reality as fully as possible.
 In this sense, Nietzsche’s insistence on distortion overlooks the idea that these mediated facts are the only ones that matter for human life and experience.

 Reflexivity in Nietzsche’s Philosophy